 In this context, we sought to identify as many practices as possible and we brought them together in a shared library that everyone can contribute to.
 During the “Agora” sessions, we experienced some of them (at least partly).
 We also immersed ourselves into other projects thanks to a series of interviews.
 The reports from the Agoras, interviews and other articles are available online.
 These publications help define, problematise and delimit the edges of a field of collective creative practices.

 We are now almost a year into the project: What have we learned so far?
 The three articles that follow are the result of discussions within the Plurality University Network team.
 They aim to share the first lessons learned, as well as our questions and the topics we feel are important to explore in the near future.

-In the first article, “What do narratives want?”, Daniel Kaplan questions the intentions of the projects we have observed and reflects on what they aim to transform.
+In the first article, “What do narratives want?”, Daniel Kaplan focuses on the intentions of the projects we have observed, and reflects on what they aim to transform.

 In the second paper, “Politicrafting”, Juliette Grossmann looks into the ethics of these practices and underlines their deeply political nature, one that is not always easy to define and claim as such.

 Lastly, in “Sailing the archipelagos of collective practices”, Chloé Luchs focuses on the concept of collective: why do people take part or participate in these practices?
 What is the relation between the desire of transformation from people who initiate these practices and the reality of their reception ?
 Ultimately, what can we expect from the field of practice we are trying to create with this project?